Step 2: Understand Your Starting Point

 Your Lifestyle Shapes Your Future

-Research shows that only about 20% of longevity is genetic—the remaining 80% is driven by lifestyle.
+Research suggests that only about 20% of longevity is linked to genetics — the remaining 80% is strongly influenced by lifestyle and daily habits.

 What You Will Discover

-How closely your habits align with longevity-focused nutrition
+• How closely your habits align with Mediterranean lifestyle principles

 Your Assessment

-Use the Mediterranean Diet Calculator to compare your habits with leading research, including PREDIMED-Plus (2025) and JAHA (2024) and understand your personal starting point.
+Use the Mediterranean Diet Calculator to compare your current habits with leading research, including PREDIMED-Plus (2025) and JAHA (2024) and better understand your personal starting point.

-Complete your profile and answer all questions accurately.
-Your results depend on it.
+Be honest.
+Complete your profile and answer all questions accurately—your results depend on it.

-Click the button below to generate your report:
+Calculate your score.
+Click the red button below to generate your instant report.

 What Happens Next

-Your Level 1 Membership is a DIY (cook-it-yourself) program is designed for your home kitchen and does not include in-person Chef@Home services.
+Important Note: Your Level 1 Membership is a digital DIY (cook-it-yourself) program designed for your home kitchen and does not include in-person Chef@Home services.

 THE MEDITERRANEAN DIET CALCULATOR ™